-The light should come on and remain on for 6 to 8 seconds as a bulb check when the ignition switch is first turned ON.
-If the LED is not lit during starting, have it checked.
-If the light or comes on while driving, have the system stays on or comes on while driving, have the system checked by an authorized dealer.
+The light should come on and remain on for 4 seconds as a bulb check when the ignition switch is first turned ON.
+If the LED is not lit during starting, and/or the light stays on or comes on while driving, have the system checked by an authorized dealer.